-- 2.70.
-Steadily increase oil extraction and construct an oil refinery. - 2.71.
-Support the construction of a copper smelter. - 2.72.
+- 2.72.
 Establish the conditions necessary to construct a metallurgical complex in the Darkhan and Selenge regions. - 2.73.
-Render policy support to setting up a coal handling and preparation plant and a coal gasification plant. - 2.74.
-Render policy support to setting up a plant for liquid fuels and lubricants.
+Render policy support to setting up a coal washing and deep processing plant and coal gas extracting plant. - 2.74.
+Render policy support to setting up a plant for liquified fuels and lubricants.

-The main outputs of these policies were the commencement of the oil refinery project in Dornogobi province, amendments to mining sector policies and related taxations, and commission of the two railway routes through the Gobi Desert, Tavan Tolgoi-Gashuunsukhait and Tavan Tolgoi-Zuunbayan.
+The main outputs of these policies were the commencement of the oil refinery project in Dornogobi province, some changes in mining policies and related taxation, and commencement of the 2 railway routes through the Gobi Desert.

 Subsequently, the government approved the Government Action Plan for 2020-2024 in 2020, based on Mongolia's long-term development policy "Vision 2050," which was adopted in May 2020.
-The unfulfilled goals from the Government Action Plan for 2016-2020 were reiterated in the new action plan.
-While some of the old goals are currently being implemented, the metallurgy goals remained in the new version.
-Provision 3.2 of the Government Action Plan for 2020-2024 states that the government will create a sustainable and multi-pillar economic structure and implement the principle of fair distribution of wealth by developing a transparent and responsible mining and value-added industry and ensuring the growth of mineral revenues.
+The unfulfilled goals from the Government Action Plan for 2016-2020 were reflected again in the new action plan, namely the metallurgy goals, while some of the goals were being implemented.
+Provision 3.2 of the Government Action Plan for 2020-2024 states that the government will create a sustainable and multi-pillar economic structure and implement the principle of fair distribution of wealth by developing transparent and responsible mining and value-added industry and ensuring the growth of mineral revenues.
 In addition, the construction of heavy industries, such as oil, coal-chemical, copper concentrate, and metallurgy will commence, and related infrastructure projects will be implemented.